meganz/MEGAchat/src/asyncTestReadme.md

 ### Disabling a test

-Any syncronous or asynchronous test can be disabled by appending `.disable()` after the closing bracket of the test body definition, see the example.
+Any synchronous or asynchronous test can be disabled by appending `.disable()` after the closing bracket of the test body definition, see the example.

 ### Local system variables